 How To Connect Ceiling Speakers With A Receiver

 Connecting ceiling speakers to the receiver is not hard science.
 We will show you in steps how to start and finish the connection without breaking a sweat.

 Let’s begin by looking at the materials.
 Before you can begin this connection, you should assemble:

 - Wire strippers

-If you intend to DIY, take precautionary measures such as turning off all mains powers, wearing protective gear for the hands, eye, and legs.
+If you intend to DIY, take precautionary measures such as turning off all mains powers, and wearing protective gear for the hands, eyes, and legs.

 1. Find The Correct Speaker Placement